cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

-_Partial CBOR implementations_ are more likely to interoperate if their encoder uses preferred serialization and the decoder implements decoding at least the preferred serialization as well. a specific protocol for a constrained application may specify restrictions that allow, e.g., some fields to be of fixed length, guaranteeing interoperability even with partial implementations optimized for this application.
+_Partial CBOR implementations_ are more likely to interoperate if their encoder uses preferred serialization and the decoder implements decoding at least the preferred serialization as well.
+A specific protocol for a constrained application may specify restrictions that allow, e.g., some fields to be of fixed length, guaranteeing interoperability even with partial implementations optimized for this application.